verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 ## Configure custom namespaced resources

-You must configure namespaced resources to process logs for an application namespace.
+To process logs for an application namespace, you must configure namespaced resources.

 ### FluentBitConfig
 The Fluent Operator supports configurability at the namespace level that lets you create Fluent Bit configurations for logs from your application namespace.

 The FluentBitConfig custom resource is a namespaced resource, which is used by the Fluent Operator to select resources, like Filters, Outputs, and Parsers using label selectors.
 These resources will be checked in the same namespace as FluentBitConfig.
-Using label selectors, it can also select ClusterParser resources.
+Using label selectors, FluentBitConfig can also select ClusterParser resources.

-If you use the namespace-level configurability feature of the operator, then you must create a minimum of one FluentBitConfig resource in your namespace.
+If you use the namespace level configurability feature of the operator, then you must create a minimum of one FluentBitConfig resource in your namespace.
 The FluentBitConfig resource should contain the following label under `metadata.labels`.

 {{< clipboard >}}
 <div class="highlight">